-Absent - "Excused": Mastery may excuse the absences of students under certain circumstances with original documentation.
+Absent - "Excused" Mastery may excuse the absences of students under certain circumstances with original documentation.
 Those circumstances only include doctors' appointments, court subpoenas, or funeral notices.
 Please note that routine medical and dental appointments are to be made outside of school hours.
-Students will also be excused if they are required to leave school for the purpose of attending court hearings related to their involvement with the Camden County Department of Health and Human Services or the juvenile probation office.
+Students will also be excused if they are required to leave school for the purpose of attending court hearings related to their involvement with the Philadelphia Department of Human Services (DHS) or the juvenile probation office and are required to leave school for the purposes of attending court hearings related to their involvement with these agencies.

-Absent - "Excused - Parent Note": Parents/guardians and students are required to submit a written explanation of the reason(s) for an absence within three (3) calendar days of the absence.
+Absent - "Excused - Parent Note" Parents/guardians and students are required to submit a written explanation of the reason(s) for an absence within three (3) calendar days of the absence.
 If they provide a written excuse within three (3) days of the absence, the absence will not be counted as "unexcused."
-No more than three (3) parent notes per year will be accepted for excused absences.
+No more than three (3) parent notes per quarter will be accepted for excused absences.

-Absent - "Unexcused": All absences are treated as unexcused until Mastery receives a written explanation of the reason(s) for an absence.
+Absent - "Unexcused" All absences are treated as unexcused until Mastery receives a written explanation of the reason(s) for an absence.
 If parents/guardians and students fail to provide a written explanation within three (3) days of the absence, the absence is permanently counted as "unexcused."
-No more than three (3) parent notes per quarter will be accepted for excused absences.
+A student is considered truant once they have accumulated three (3) or more unexcused absences.